Robust subgroup discovery: Preliminaries: Model selection in frequentist, Bayesian, and MDL perspective

 \section{Preliminaries: Model selection in frequentist, Bayesian, and MDL perspective}

-In this section, we present the process of model selection in different branches of statistics: classic statistics, also known as frequentist; Bayesian statistics; and using the Minimum Description Length (MDL) principle.
+This section briefly revisits model selection in different branches of statistics: classic statistics, also known as frequentist; Bayesian statistics; and using the Minimum Description Length (MDL) principle.
+For an in-depth comparison of these methods, please refer to Chapter $7$ of \cite{friedman2001elements}.

-Depending on the branch, each uses different methodologies for selecting the best point hypothesis, i.e., choosing the best model (and its parameters set to specific values) out of a class of possible models.
-In our case, this translates into selecting the best subgroup list, such as in Figure~\ref{fig:zoo_example}, out of all the possible subgroup lists that could exist for that dataset.
+The objective of model selection is to find the best point hypothesis, i.e., choosing the best model (and its parameters set to specific values) for a dataset from a class of possible models.
+In our case, this translates to selecting the best subgroup list, such as in Figure~\ref{fig:zoo_example}, out of all the possible subgroup lists that can be constructed for that dataset.
+Furthermore, the best model should describe the data well while not overfitting, i.e., it should generalise its findings beyond the (training) data used to estimate its parameters.

-The notations can vary for each branch, which makes it hard to compare them directly.
-Also, each makes different assumptions about the data generation process, making the comparison between them opaque.
-Nonetheless, they can be cast in a unified framework that highlights their objectives and advantages \citep{grunwald2019safe}. \\
+Many methods are reformulations of the principle often called Occam's Razor, i.e., select the simplest model that fits the data well.
+However, depending on the branch of statistics, the assumptions and notation differ, making it hard to compare the methods directly; thus, we attempt to present them in a more unified way.
+The reason for this is twofold: first, we aim to provide a gentle introduction to the MDL principle for the unacquainted reader by starting from more known branches of statistics; second, our proposed MDL formulation of robust subgroup discovery is related to concepts from other branches, such as model comparison with Bayesian factors or multiple hypothesis testing. \\

+Note that we do not delve into the related Akaike Information Criterion (AIC) \citep{akaike1998information}.
+Although it is usually advantageous in predictive settings \citep{grunwald2019minimum}, the AIC has a higher rate of false positives and a bias towards more complex models than the Bayesion Information Criterion (BIC) \citep{rouder2009bayesian} and, consequently, our MDL formulation (as it asymptotically converges to BIC up to a constant; see Appendix~\ref{appendix:BIC}).
+We want to avoid these properties when mining statistically robust subgroups.\\

 This section is divided as follows.
-First, In Section~\ref{sec:back_frequentist}, we present frequentist approaches as they are the most commonly employed.
-Then, Section~\ref{sec:back_bayes} passes to Bayesian hypothesis testing.
-After that, Section~\ref{sec:back_mdl} shows the basic principles of MDL for model selection.
-Finally, Section~\ref{sec:back_multiple_hyp} presents the concept of multiple hypothesis testing from the three different perspectives.
+First, in Section~\ref{sec:back_frequentist}, we present frequentist approaches as they are the most commonly employed.
+Then, Section~\ref{sec:back_bayes} discusses Bayesian hypothesis testing.
+After that, Section~\ref{sec:back_mdl} introduces the basic principles of MDL for model selection.
+Finally, Section~\ref{sec:back_multiple_hyp} looks into the concept of multiple hypothesis testing from the three different perspectives.